|Implemented on||May 2018|

 |Main point of contact||DPO@Statistics.gov.uk|

-We all have a responsibility to ensure that the personal data we hold is treated with respect, kept secure and confidential at all times, and that we comply with data protection legislation.
+We all have a responsibility to ensure that the personal data we hold is treated with respect, always kept secure and confidential, and that we comply with data protection legislation.

-This policy applies to all staff, contractors and others working on behalf of the UKSA and its executive office, the ONS.
-This policy applies to all functions and activities undertaken by the UKSA that involve the use of personal data.Back to table of contents
+This policy applies to all staff, contractors and others working on behalf of the UK Statistics Authority and its executive office, the ONS.
+This policy applies to all functions and activities undertaken by the UK Statistics Authority that involve the use of personal data.Back to table of contents

-In the UK, Data Protection Legislation is set out in a combination of the UK General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
-Together these two pieces of legislation determine how and when organisations such as the UK Statistics Authority can process personal data.Back to table of contents
+In the UK, Data Protection Legislation is set out in a combination of the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.
+Together, these two pieces of legislation determine how and when organisations such as the UK Statistics Authority can process personal data.Back to table of contents

 The UK Statistics Authority takes data protection seriously and adheres to the UK GDPR principles, in all its business interactions that involve the processing of personal data.
 The UK GDPR principles state that personal data shall be:

 1. processed lawfully, fairly and in a transparent manner.

 All processing of personal data shall be in accordance with UK and EU law, and only take place to the extent that one of the following applies: